 Grade Symbol Quality Points per Credit Hours Grade Description

-A 4.0 Exceptional
+А 4.0 Exceptional

 A- 3.7 Excellent

 B+ 3.3 Very Good

 В 3.0 Good

 В- 2.7 Acceptable

 C+ 2.3 Inadequate

 С 2.0 Deficient

 C- 1.7 Poor

 F 0.0 Failure

 XF 0.0 Failure for Academic Dishonesty

 W Withdrawal

-I Incomplete
+Ι Incomplete

-The grade of "I" is a temporary notation indicating that some course work has not been completed by the end of the term due to some circumstance beyond the student's control and that the professor has approved an extension of time.
+The grade of "I" is a temporary notation indicating that some course work has not been completed by the end of the term, due to some circumstance beyond the student's control, and that the professor has approved an extension of time.
 An "I" is never automatically granted; a student must submit a written petition, available for download here and from the E.I. office that requires the approval of both the professor and the Dean.
 Dates for the submission of all work to remove Incompletes are published each term by the Registrar's office.

-Failure to submit outstanding work to the professor by this date will result in a grade of "F" being assigned by the Registrar.
+Unless an extension has been expressly requested, failure to submit outstanding work to the professor by this date will result in a grade of "F" being assigned.